brendanhasz/probflow/docs/ug_models.rst

 .. include:: macros.hrst

-TODO: what a model is
+TODO: what a model is (takes a Tensor (or nothing!) as input, and returns a probability distribution(s))

 TODO: creating your own model